microsoft/vscode-docker/README.md

 After the container is started, you will be prompted to login to your Azure account.
 From there, set the subscription you want to work with using `az account set` (you can see all of your subscriptions with `az account list`).
 You do not need to login in every time you run the container because the extension volume mounts the local `$HOME/.azure` folder to the container's `$HOME/.azure` folder.

+## Private registries (Preview)

+This build includes preview support for connecting to private registries (such as those described in Docker Hub [documentation](https://docs.docker.com/registry/deploying/)).
+At the moment, OAuth is not supported, only basic authentication.
+We hope to extend this support in the future.

 ## Configuration Settings

 The Docker extension comes with a number of useful configuration settings allowing you to customize your workflow.